gear-foundation/academy/docs/03-hello-world/hello-world.md

 hide_table_of_contents: true
 ---

 In this lesson, you'll learn how to create a simple smart contract program on the Gear platform.
 The program will promptly respond with a friendly "Hello" message upon receiving any incoming message.

+Here's the breakdown:
-The lesson describes the step-by-step process of creating a new project, adding dependencies, writing code for the program entry point and building the project.
-It also explains the purpose and use of the [`msg`](https://docs.gear.rs/gstd/msg/) messaging module from the [`gstd`](https://docs.gear.rs/gstd/) library.
-We'll conclude with instructions for testing the program.
+- The lesson describes the step-by-step process of creating a new project, adding dependencies, writing code for the program entry point and building the project.
+- It also explains the purpose and use of the [`msg`](https://docs.gear.rs/gstd/msg/) messaging module from the [`gstd`](https://docs.gear.rs/gstd/) library.

+We'll conclude with instructions for testing the program in the next lesson.

-By the end of this tutorial, you'll have learnt how to create a basic smart contract program and gained an understanding of the libraries and tools of the Gear platform.
+By the end of this tutorial, you'll have learned how to create a basic smart contract program and gained an understanding of the libraries and tools of the Gear platform.

+Let's get started.

-To get started, we'll create a new project using the `cargo new` command:
+We'll create a new project using the `cargo new` command:

 ```
 cargo new hello-world --lib